tmikkonen/sailfish-onda-v820w/README.md

   run script `./upgrade-2.2.0.29.sh`
 * The script probably presents you one or more choices as solutions to problems.
 Answer with the highest number (`3` or `2`) to break pattern followed by `y`.
-* If installing yabit gives you an error, answer `a` to abort.
+* If installing yabit gives you an error, answer `i` to ignore.
 [Yabit](https://github.com/g7/yabit) is (just) a tool for Android Bootimages and packaged for too new rpm version–hence the error.
 * After reboot, manually fix missing packages (start the Terminal, `devel-su`, enter password):
 ```